autonity/docs.autonity.org/content/docs/validators/register-vali/_index.md

 ### Step 4.
 Confirm registration

-Confirm that the validator has been registered by checking that its identifier appears in the validator list:
+Confirm that the validator has been registered by checking that its identifier (noted in Step 2) appears in the validator list:
 ```bash
 aut validator list
 ```